civisanalytics/civis-python/docs/source/user_guide.rst

 :class:`python:concurrent.futures.Future` API fairly closely.
-For example, calling ``result()`` on ``fut`` above forces the program to wait for the job started with :func:`~civis.io.dataframe_to_civis` to finish and returns the result or raise an exception.
+For example, calling ``result()`` on ``fut`` above forces the program to wait for the job started with :func:`~civis.io.dataframe_to_civis` to finish and returns the result or raises an exception.

 You can create :class:`CivisFuture <civis.futures.CivisFuture>` objects for many tasks (e.g., scripts, imports).
 Here, we will create a container